Education and Schools

 Communication is the key fundamental that underpins the process of educating, and acoustics are key to good communication.
 Good acoustics in the classroom or lecture hall allow the Teacher or Lecturer to communicate effectively without having to strain the voice, with the student being afforded clear, intelligible speech.
 As learning turns more towards group learning, the same demands are placed on the acoustic design of the learning space in that each member of the group must be heard clearly.
 Hearing is always central to learning, and good acoustic design ensures the right balance between speaking and being heard.

 Allegro Acoustics referred to the depth of our experience in educational acoustic design when advising the Department of Education and Skills on the design criteria outlined in Technical Guidance Document TGD-021-5, Acoustic Design of Schools.
 This current document is the key acoustic design guideline for second and third level educational facilities in the Republic of Ireland.
+Otherwise, click on this link to view previous Education projects by Allegro Acoustics.
 We typically provide the following services in respect of acoustic design for schools:

-- Assessment of school designs to TGD-021-5 with recommendations where necessary to achieve the TGD-021-5 criteria values.
+- Acoustic design of schools and assessment of school designs to Technical Guidance Document TGD-021-5 with recommendations where necessary to achieve the TGD-021-5 and SDG-02-05-03 criteria values.

 - Sound insulation assessment of walls, floors, door sets and glazed partitions throughout educational facilities to ensure that the appropriate degree of sound insulation and isolation is achieved between spaces.